Monitor Height Guidelines

 potentially unstable.
 If you have a multi-user workstation, an easily

-Monitor Master is an option to provide a range of adjustability
+adjustable LCD monitor arm such as IOP's Deluxe LCD Monitor Mount with Internal Cable Management is an option to provide a range of adjustability

 If you need to lower your monitor, that can be more difficult